rajanand02/rajanand02.github.io/_posts/2014-03-08-meteor-intro.md

 </figure>

 #### MVC(Model View Controller)
-If your familiar with frame works like Rails or Django you probably know MVC pattern..In MVC
+If you are familiar with frame works like Rails or Django you probably know MVC pattern..In MVC

-* Model Contains all the data
+* Model - Contains all the data.
-  * Controller talks with model, perform the logic/actions and prepare the data to be displayed and finally
+* Controller - talks with model, perform the logic/actions and prepare the data to be displayed.
-* View display the content and report back to the controller when something happens on the screen(button click, form submission etc..)
+* View - display the content and report back to the controller when something happens on the screen(button click, form submission etc..)

 <figure>
    <a href= "http://github.com/rajanand02">